-ACCCRN: An integrated framework or urban resilience from a systems perspective

-A systems understanding of the way in which urban systems interact with climate risk and existing vulnerabilities has emerged from practical work in South Asian cities, commissioned through the Rockefeller Foundation.
+ACCCRN: An integrated framework or urban resilience from a systems perspective A systems understanding of the way in which urban systems interact with climate risk and existing vulnerabilities has emerged from practical work in South Asian cities, commissioned through the Rockefeller Foundation.
 The ACCCRN project is aimed at building climate resilience both at the city scale as well as at household level.
-Based on this understanding, it is suggested that a human development focus which targets poverty and vulnerability reduction will also enhance the ability of households to adapt to the projected impacts of climate change, while at the same time building resilience in the face of unforeseen and unpredictable shocks and stresses.
+Based on this understanding, it is suggested that a HD focus which targets poverty and vulnerability reduction will also enhance the ability of households to adapt to the projected impacts of CC, while at the same time building resilience in the face of unforeseen and unpredictable shocks and stresses.

-Figure 5: Climate impacts: a compound effect combining direct impacts, indirect impacts and preexisting vulnerabilities.
+Figure 5: Climate Impacts: A Compound Effect Combining Direct Impacts, Indirect Impacts and Pre-existing Vulnerabilities

 Source: da Silva et al (2012)

 As part of the ACCCRN project, Indore and Surat have developed Climate Resilience Strategies, while Gorakhpur has undertaken ward-level micro resilience planning.
-The city of Hat Yai in Thailand has undertaken community-based flood preparedness, while Da Nang in Vietnam has conducted a comprehensive assessment for water resilience. cvii provides practical, scalable, analytical and operational support to cities in developing countries so they may harvest the benefits of ecological and environmental sustainability" cviii
+The city of Hat Yai in Thailand has undertaken community-based flood preparedness, while Da Nang in Vietnam has conducted a comprehensive assessment for water resilience.